...

 Do you need to do more than 12 hours?

-No, but prep time varies.
-If it’s a course you didn’t take in undergrad, prep might take longer.
+No, but preparation time varies.
+If it’s a course you didn’t take in undergrad, preparation might take longer.

 How to avoid this?